 The new TikTok offers a wide selection of sounds and song snippets, special effects, filters, stickers, plus other video editing tools to make great, engaging content.
 Users can create and upload their own 15-second videos and can also upload longer videos that were created on their phones not in the app.

 Users can also browse and react to other users’ content.

-Since its launch, TikTok has grown remarkably popular, amassing over 500 million monthly active users, with the U.S. topping the user country list at over 80 million downloads.
+TikTok has grown remarkably popular since its launch, amassing over 500 million monthly active users, with the U.S. topping the user country list at over 80 million downloads.
 This is mostly because the TikTop app has made video creation and video-sharing so easy and so much fun.

 Furthermore, the videos start playing one after the other as soon as you open the app without even selecting one.
 This makes it very easy for users to keep watching random videos on the app for hours.
 However, TikTok has also added a feature that alerts you once you spend over two hours on the app – very important today as a healthy balance between digital and offline life is getting more attention.

 Tik Tok has also grown incredibly popular because of how well it has borrowed and combined features from other social media apps that were/are popular with young people, making it very intuitive to use for Gen Z users as well as anyone who has spent time anywhere else in the social media world: